StatSoft: Product lines

-StatSoft’s services
+Services

-StatSoft's professional services groups provide a range of services to complement the Statistica software.
-StatSoft provides software integration and customization services, the development of custom Web applications based on Statistica Enterprise Server technology, as well as the installation of a general-purpose Web Server system.
-StatSoft also offers deployment of data mining solutions designed to work with specific data warehouses and solve particular ranges of problems.
-Additionally, statistical consulting services are available.
-StatSoft offers both introductory and advanced training courses in major cities in the United States and overseas.
-StatSoft's training classes provide hands-on experience with its line of software products as well as an introduction to real-world example applications.
+StatSoft's professional services groups provided a range of services to complement the Statistica software: software integration and customization services, the development of custom Web applications based on Statistica Enterprise Server technology, and the installation of a general-purpose Web Server system.
+StatSoft also offered deployment of data mining software designed to work with specific data warehouses and solve particular ranges of problems.
+Additionally, statistical consulting services were available.
+StatSoft offered both introductory and advanced training courses in major cities in the United States and overseas.

-StatSoft, through its Technical Services group, provides software validation services as part of the deployment of Statistica applications.
+Technical Services provided software validation services as part of the deployment of Statistica applications.
 These services include requirement gathering and documentation, validation planning, installation qualification, operational qualification, and performance qualification.

-StatSoft also freely provides the Electronic Statistics Textbook.
+TIBCO still freely provides the StatSoft Electronic Statistics Textbook, now renamed to "Data Science Textbook".

 Support for European countries in crisis

 In October 2012 StatSoft announced that it would make its Statistica Enterprise Software available for free to companies in Greece, Portugal and Spain.
 This included StatSoft's Big Data Analytics Platform.
 StatSoft's stated aim was to help boost these country's productivity and competitiveness, and to facilitate their recovery.
 StatSoft CEO, Paul Lewicki, has written an open letter to the CEOs of US software companies urging them to join this “Free Enterprise Software for Struggling European Economies” initiative.